When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Download Speed Upload Speed Speed Reduction

-Hotspot Shield has an average speed loss of 30%, which is a bit higher compared to the fastest VPNs.
-This speed decrease might not be ideal for you if you prioritize fast Internet speeds, but it could be acceptable for those who value other features.
+Hotspot Shield showed an average speed loss of 77%, which is significantly higher compared to the fastest VPNs.
+This speed decrease might not be ideal for you if you prioritize fast Internet speeds, but it could be acceptable for those who value other features like multiple device support and a large server network over raw speed.

 Customer Support

 If you can't find answers in Hotspot Shield's knowledge base, you can contact support via live chat or email.
-While you might initially encounter a basic chatbot, it efficiently connects you to a friendly human agent for more personalized assistance.
+Live chat is only available for 'Premium' customers, and while you’ll start with a basic chatbot, it quickly connects you to a real support agent for more personalized help.
 Our Score: 7/10

 Hotspot Shield offers various ways to get help when facing technical difficulties.
 Here's an overview of what you can expect: